 - Meanwhile, prepare the brown-braised onions and sautéed mushrooms.

 - In a skillet, heat butter until foaming subsides.
-Add quartered mushrooms and sauté them until lightly browned (about 8–10 minutes).1 pound (about 500 g) fresh whole cremini mushrooms, gently scrubbed and quartered2 Tbsp unsalted butter
+Add quartered mushrooms and sauté them until browned (about 10–15 minutes).1 pound (about 500 g) fresh whole cremini mushrooms, gently scrubbed and quartered2 Tbsp unsalted butter

-- When beef is tender, using a slotted spoon or strainer spoon (or any kitchen utensil with holes), remove any large pieces of meat and vegetables from the casserole dish or Dutch oven and set aside (this is just to prevent splatter during next step).
+- When beef is tender, using a slotted spoon or strainer spoon, remove any large pieces of meat and vegetables from the casserole dish or Dutch oven and set aside (this is just to prevent splatter during next step).

 - Set a mesh wire strainer or sieve over a saucepan and pour liquid into saucepan through strainer to separate any remaining bits.
 Return all meat, vegetables, and any strained bits back to the casserole dish or Dutch oven.
-Add in the brown-braised onions and sautéed mushrooms and set over low heat while preparing the sauce.
+Add in the brown-braised onions and sautéed mushrooms to the Dutch oven and set aside.

 - Pour sauce into casserole dish or Dutch oven over the meat and vegetables and stir gently.